lukew3/recolorbot/README.md

 2. Create the file `api-key.txt` and paste your deepai key inside of the file
 3. Install praw with `pip install praw`
 4. Run with `python main.py`

-## Notice
-The bot is currently not working.
-The bot can post comments, but they aren't visible to other users.
-If you know why this is occurring, please email me at lukew25073@gmail.com